Overcoming the Barriers

 For many companies, highly differentiated products and ones targeted to specific customer groups allows them to charge higher prices compared to their other products.
 One key strategy gaining popularity for food manufacturers is adding a new sales channel, such as online retail.
 By adding this new channel, manufacturers can increase sales, move a product that otherwise might be destroyed, or expand in new geographic markets.

 Whatever strategy a company chooses to increase market share, the focus should also be on optimizing operations and lowering costs.
-Improving production, optimizing the efficiency of a supply chain, minimizing waste and reducing costs not only lessens the impact of pricing pressures, but it also enables a company to grow profitability.
+Improving production, optimizing the efficiency of a supply chain, minimizing waste and reducing costs not only lessens the impact of pricing pressures but it also enables a company to grow profitability.

 The inherent volatility in commodities (grain, corn, wheat, sugar, etc.) is another common growth barrier and perhaps the greatest contributor to such tight margins in the food industry.
 This volatility also isn’t going away any time soon either due to the increased demand from emerging markets, climate issues in certain agricultural regions and the continued increase in biofuel production.
 Other unpredictable input costs are in energy due to instability in certain oil producing regions, hurricanes and other mitigating issues.

 The strategy of product differentiation can also be an effective strategy in this barrier.
 For example, product differentiation gives some companies more latitude in passing along commodity price increases since their specialty customers tend to be more acceptable of this.
 On the other hand, the rest of a company’s customer base may not be readily acceptable of any price increases.
+In that case, a strategy of improving operational efficiency and reducing costs, as well as a fundamental change to a business model or a certain business process, such as using less of a commodity in a recipe, can be more effective.

 Unlike commodity costs and market dynamics, companies can control internal operating costs.